Soft And Fluffy Hot Cross Buns

 A mixing bowl with flour and a mound of grated orange zest on top, next to a colorful checkered cloth on a light blue surface.

-Step 2.
-Place the milk and two tablespoons of water in a heat-proof measuring cup or bowl and warm in the microwave for one minute.
+Step 5.
+Place the milk and 2 tablespoons of water in a heatproof measuring cup or bowl, and warm in the microwave for 1 minute.
 It should be about 110 degrees.
-Whisk in the egg to combine and the juice of half the orange.
+Whisk in the egg to combine, then whisk in the juice of half the orange.

+Step 6.
 Add the warm milk mixture to the flour bowl and beat at medium speed until the dough has pulled away from the sides of the bowl and is soft and only slightly tacky to the touch.
+The dough should feel soft and slightly tacky, but not sticky.

 A glass measuring cup filled with milk on a pastel blue surface, next to a checkered cloth in pastel colors.